raquo/scala-dom-testutils/README.md

-// Assert that the mounted node matches the provided description (this test will pass given the input above) expectNode( div like(
+// Assert that the mounted node matches the provided description (this test will pass given the input above) expectNode( div.of(
     rel is "yolo", // Ensure that rel attribute is "yolo".
-Note: assertions for properties and styles work similarly span like "Hello, ", // Ensure the this element contains just one text node: "Hello, " p like (
+Note: assertions for properties and styles work similarly span.of("Hello, "), // Ensure the this element contains just one text node: "Hello, " p.of(
       "bizzare ",
-      a like (
+      a.of(
         href is "http://y2017.com",
         title.isEmpty, // Ensure that title attribute is not set "2017"
       ),
-      span like " world"
+      span.of(" world")
     ),
     hr // Just check existence of element and tag name.
 Equivalent to `hr like ()` )